 Technology and Innovation

-Laser eye surgery was now not only safe, painless and quick but with the advent of Z-LASIK it had now become so accurate that the results would set a new era in refractive surgery.
+Laser eye surgery had now not only reached new levels of safety but with the advent of Z-LASIK it had now become so accurate that vision beyond 20/20 became an everyday occurrence.

 The early years of eye surgery

 As we previously mentioned refractive surgery has been around for many years and even in the early stages results were impressive.
 PRK and LASEK were two of the earlier methods of correcting vision.
 PRK involves removing the epithelium and treating the outermost layer below this with a laser.
 LASEK is similar but the epithelium is not removed but an alcoholic solution is used to cause the epithelium cells to weaken, allowing the surgeon to fold the epithelial layer out of the laser treatment field and fold it back after the cornea has been reshaped by the laser to correct the vision.

 LASIK however involves the idea of creating a flap, folding this back, correcting the vision with a laser and then folding the flap back to heal.
 Previously the only way to create a flap was to use a microkeratome which housed a blade.
 For many this was one of the major obstacles to having laser eye surgery although millions of people have had their vision corrected using this procedure.